brendanmetzger/TCIAF/README.md

 ### Vertex

 A vertex is just a type of node tracked in the xml file.
-They have identical structure but the particulars and differences are provided through context and use, not through additional record keeping.
-Context and use are defined in application data Models, which are primarily responsible for keeping tags and figuring out what edges-vertex relationships ought to mean.
+They have identical structure but meaning takes shape around particular use of a vertex and its edges.
+This is largely defined in application data Models that are responsible for figuring out what edges-vertex relationships ought to mean.

 #### Types of vertices